establishg a living trust in california establishg a living trust in california

 Yearly Administration Varies

-Complications and Misconceptions around Living Trusts
+Complications and Misconceptions Around Living Trusts

 Living trusts are often misunderstood, leading to complications and incorrect assumptions.
 A prevalent misconception is that having a living trust completely avoids the need for a will.
-But, a will serves its own distinct purposes, such as designating guardians for minor children, which a trust does not cover.
+However, a will serves its own distinct purposes, such as designating guardians for minor children, which a trust does not cover.

 Another misunderstanding is that living trusts eliminate all estate taxes.
 While trusts can help limit estate taxes, particularly in the case of irrevocable trusts, they don’t entirely eradicate them.
 Still, other misconceptions revolve around the belief that trusts protect against creditors or that they automatically cover all assets.
 The latter is untrue because only the assets explicitly transferred into the trust are included.